camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/guides/install-zeebe-exporters.md

     value: "{{ .Release.Name }}-hazelcast"
 ```

-This example is downloading the exporters' Jar from a URL and adding the Jars to the `exporters` directory,
+This example is downloading the exporters' JAR from a URL and adding the JAR to the `exporters` directory,
-which will be scanned for jars and added to the Zeebe broker classpath.
-Then with `environment variables`,
+which will be scanned for JARs and added to the Zeebe broker classpath.
+Then, with `environment variables`,
 you can configure the exporter parameters.